Nick Bougas: A. Wyatt Mann

 The Mann cartoons have been widely reused as memes in original context by white supremacists, various internet trolls, and later, the alt-right.
 One cartoon in particular, a stereotypical caricature of a Jewish person referred to as the "Happy Merchant", became one of the most popular antisemitic images on the internet.
-It has been reused, modified and parodied multiple times, eventually becoming part of the visual language of websites such as 4chan.
-Bougas' work as Mann has frequently been combined by Internet trolls with cartoons by political cartoonist Ben Garrison, which Garrison has said generates confusion between the two artists.
+It has been reused, modified, and parodied multiple times, eventually becoming part of the visual language of websites such as 4chan.
+Other Mann cartoons from WAR have also become racist memes.
+This includes the anti-black phrase "bix nood" (meant to mock black vernacular), which comes from a Mann cartoon featuring a black person talking indecipherable gibberish into a phone.
+The Mann cartoon "Hey Rabbi, Watcha' Doing?" has also become a meme; it features a Jewish man in a trench coat painting a swastika onto a synagogue wall at night, accusing Jews of committing fake hate crimes against themselves.
+It is also used as a phrase separate from the cartoon.
+Both "Hey Rabbi, Watcha' Doing?" and the "Happy Merchant" cartoons are considered hate symbols by the Anti-Defamation League.